 - Limerick Strand Hotel: The Strand has a fantastic location in the heart of the city, just a few minute’s walk from the main landmarks.
 Some of the spacious rooms have views of the River Shannon, and there’s a state-of-the-art fitness facility on-site with a steam room, sauna, plunge pool and hydrotherapy pool.
 Click here to book

-Globe Guide explored Ireland as a guest of Tourism Ireland and Air Canada Vacations, to experience their Taste of Ireland tour.
+Globe Guide explored Ireland as a guest of Tourism Ireland and Air Canada Vacations.
 As always, hosts have no editorial influence on articles.

 YOU MIGHT ALSO ENJOY:

 - Royal retreat: Amazing Irish castle hotels near Dublin